Jan9103/atrea/docs/slow_start.md

   * integrations with external services, such as [ganymede](https://github.com/Zibbp/ganymede).
   * links to external services.
 * `box` / `window` / `winbox`: The floating boxes in the webui.
-* `channel`: A twitch account in the context of beeing a streamer.
+* `channel`: A twitch account in the context of being a streamer.
-* `viewer`: A twitch account in the context of beeing a viewer.
+* `viewer`: A twitch account in the context of being a viewer.
 * `force-graph`: A interactive [Force-directed graph drawing](https://en.wikipedia.org/wiki/Force-directed_graph_drawing).
 * `sql` / `sqlite`: The database solution used ([sqlite](https://en.wikipedia.org/wiki/SQLite)) and the language used to interact with it ([sql](https://en.wikipedia.org/wiki/SQL)).

 ### API (aka use from other software)

-This is not yet properly documented, but atrea-webui offers a json-API, which could be used by 3rd party services or UIs.
+This is not yet properly documented, but ATREA-webui offers a json-API, which could be used by 3rd party services or User Interfaces.